gemcloud/GemScott.me/_pages/postblogs/nextjs-page-options-and-how-they-work.md

 ---
 title: 'Next.js page options and how they work'
-metaTitle: 'Next.js page options and how they work'
+seoTitle: 'Next.js page options and how they work'
-metaDesc: 'How to use pages in Next.js exploring the options'
+seoDescription: 'How to use pages in Next.js exploring the options'
-socialImage: images/blogs/22-09-2021.jpg
+featuredImage: images/blogs/22-09-2021.jpg
-date: '2021-09-22'
+publishedAt: '2021-09-22'
-tags:
+postTags:
   - nextjs
 ---